-Travelers should be prepared for further restrictions to be put into effect with little or no advance notice.
-Visit the website of the Government of Serbia for additional information on these new measures.
+There are currently no restrictions on entry to Serbia for U.S. citizens.
+However, travelers should be prepared for restrictions to change with little or no advance notice.
+Visit the website of the Government of Serbia for additional information.

 The Department of State has issued a Global Level 4 Health Advisory for COVID-19.